WooMai/ftx-cahc/README.md

 ## What technologies are used

 If you are not familiar with the different technologies used in this project, please refer to the respective docs.
-If you still are in the wind,

 - [Next.js](https://nextjs.org) - App Router
 - [Clerk](https://clerk.com)